cscorley/dissertation/chapters/4_proposed/1_flt.md

 RQ2
 :   Does the accuracy of a changeset-based FLT fluctuate as a project evolves?

+##### Methodology {#flt-methodology}

+For snapshots, the process is straightforward and corresponds to Figure \ref{fig:snapshot-flt}.
+First, we train a model on the snapshot corpus using batch training.
+That is, the model can see all documents in the corpus at once.
+Then, we infer an index of topic distributions with the snapshot corpus.
+For each query in the dataset, we infer the query's topic distribution and rank each entity in the index with pairwise comparisons.

+In terms of changesets, the process varies slightly from a snapshot approach, as shown in Figure \ref{fig:changeset-flt}.
+First, we train a model of the changeset corpus using batch training.
+Second, we infer an index of topic distributions with the snapshot corpus.
+Note that we *do not* infer topic distributions with the changeset corpus on which the model was built.
+Finally, for each query in the dataset, we infer the query's topic distribution and rank each entity in the snapshot index with pairwise comparisons.

+For the historical simulation, we take a slightly different approach.
+We first determine which commits relate to each query (or issue) and partition mini-batches out of the changesets.
+We then proceed by initializing a model for online training.
+Using each mini-batch, or partition, we update the model.
+Then, we infer an index of topic distributions with the snapshot corpus at the commit the partition ends on.
+We also obtain a topic distribution for each query related to the commit.
+For each query, we infer the query's topic distribution and rank each entity in the snapshot index with pairwise comparisons.
+Finally, we continue by updating the model with the next mini-batch.

+Since the @Dit-etal_2013 dataset was extracted from the commit that implemented the change, our partitioning is inclusive of that commit.
+That is, we update the model with the linked commit and infer the snapshot index from that commit.
+This allows our evaluations to capture any entities added to address the issue report, as well as changed entities, but does not capture any entities that were removed by the change.

 ##### Subject Systems

 There are two publicly-available and recently published datasets that could be